losandes/socket.io-mongodb/README.md

 ## Client error handling
 This adapter exposes the `pubsubClient` property (mubsub), as well as the `channel` that was created.
-You can listen for events on each of these resources:
+You can bind to events on each of these resources:

 ```JavaScript
 var io = require('socket.io')(3000),